Summer at the Center Arts Festival

 Sunday, June 28, at 3 PM | Harold J. Kaplan Concert Hall

-Steeped in the music, movement, and words of the American people, the Broadway musical is an integral part of our heritage; it offers us a means of connecting with our past while lending perspective and understanding to the present.
-It gives voice to our diverse national community.
-The program chronicles the role played by Irish, German, Russian immigrants and African American migrants in the development of the American musical, reflecting the melting pot that is America.
+Steeped in the music, movement, and words of the American people, the Broadway musical is an essential part of our heritage—connecting us to our past while offering insight into the present.
+The program traces the influence of immigrant communities and African American artists in shaping this uniquely American art form.

 Be a part of next year's Summer at the Center of visiting artists, special event receptions, and more!
 Your support helps us continue to spotlight diverse talent, foster creative collaboration, and ensure that the arts remain a vital, thriving part of our community.